romerobrjp/customized-fields/README.md

+# ResultadosDigitais challange

-# Contacts list with custom fields
+## Contacts list with custom fields

 This application simulates a contacts list with a login/logout system.
 It must allow users to create customized fields (text field, text area, combobox) that are not shared with other users.

-# Getting started
+## Getting started

 - Clone this repository
 - Synchronize your Ruby version to the same of the specified in the Gemfile